 EasyAcc 6000mAh Ultra-Slim Power Bank full review

 It's always intrigued us why people would pay £19 at the Apple Store for an official Lightning cable with which to charge their iPhone.
 There are plenty of cheaper options and many of them MFi-certified, which means they will still work next time Apple updates iOS.
 But we think an all-round better solution is this EasyAcc 6000mAh Ultra-Slim Power Bank.
-Also see: Best power banks 2018
+Also see: Best power bank

 It costs just £16.99 from Amazon UK ($22.99 from Amazon US), so you've already saved yourself £2.01 there, and it includes a MFi-certified Lightning cable for charging your iPhone.
 And while a standard Lightning cable is useful merely for transferring data and power from another source, this power bank can provide at least two full charges for your iPhone wherever you may be.
 That's plenty to keep your iPhone going as long as you do - longer, probably.

 A Micro-USB cable is also provided for refilling the power bank once it's empty, and you can plug this into your iPhone or iPad wall adaptor.
 It can accept up to 10W, which translates to a fairly speedy charging time of 3.5 hours, and we also found it will charge a connected device at the same time (though the charging process will naturally be longer).
 Note that if you are using a 5W iPhone charger to refill the power bank the charging time will be longer.
 Also see: How to charge your phone's battery faster